pulumi/pulumi/docs/mupack.md

 ### Subclassing

-Classes may subclass other types using `extends`.
+Classes may subclass other types using `extends` and `implements`:

+* A class may subclass a single implementation class using `extends`.
+* A class may subclass any number of conjurable classes using `implements`.

+The distinction between these is that `extends` is used to inherit properties, methods, and possibly a constructor from one other concrete class, while `implements` marks a particular type as explicitly convertable to certain conjurable types.
+This can be used to declare that a particular conjurable type is convertible even when duck-typing handles it.

 For example, imagine we want an `Employee` which is a special kind of `Person`: